puppetlabs/relay-rfcs/0000-step-execution-outcomes.md

     failureMode: ignore
 ```

-We may want to add a `collect` failure mode that aggregates errors and
+*Note:* We may want to add a `collect` failure mode that aggregates errors and
 eventually causes a run to have a `failure` status, but allows other steps in
 the workflow to continue executing.
 We leave this consideration for a future
 RFC.